Hazelwize/mockSite/README.md

 ## Optimizations

-You can see the final product here: **Final Site:** https://hazelwize.github.io/murderInk/
+**You can see the final product here:** https://hazelwize.github.io/murderInk/

 ## Lessons Learned: